How to create a webinar that sells in 2022 - Full guide

 After your sales webinar, you can provide your attendees with a way to opt-in to the special deal offered, and show them different ways they can continue to engage with you (on your blog, social media, etc.)

-It's also easy to segment and personalize your webinar follow-ups as most webinar software integrates with CRMs.
+It's also easy to segment and personalize your webinar follow-ups as most webinar software integrates with CRM.

 You can even make the personalization more effective by segmenting the webinar follow-ups based on attendance.
 Following up in these ways helps you continue to build strong, long-lasting relationships with your audience.